maxhcode/WeatherApp/README.md

 2. Open the folder which you cloned or downloaded it in
 3. Open the WeatherApp folder
 4. Open WeatherApp.xcodeproj
-5. Before running the simulator make sure you run the WeatherApp scheme.
+5. Before running the simulator make sure you run the WeatherApp scheme and that a simulated location for the simulator is selected.
 6. Select the desired IPhone simulator and run the simulator with (Cmd+R).

 There are no dependencies used in this project